Jeffrey Frederick: Portland

 Frederick moved to Portland, Oregon, in 1975 at the urging of the Holy Modal Rounders' Robin Remaily.
 His singing partner, Jill Gross, joined him later that year, and together they started the Clamtones on the West Coast.
 In an unusual arrangement, the band performed as the Clamtones when Frederick was the frontman and as the Holy Modal Rounders when Steve Weber was frontman.
 These "two bands in one" often shared the same stage, with the Clamtones typically playing the opening and closing sets, as documented in Jeffrey Frederick and the Clamtones, B.C. and Steve Weber and the Holy Modal Rounders, B.C.
 (Frederick Productions).
 In addition to Frederick and Jill, the band consisted of Dave Reisch (bass and vocals), Robin Remaily (guitar and mandolin), Teddy Deane (horns and woodwinds), Richard Tyler (piano), and R. "Willy" North (drums).
-They soon gained the reputation of "the greatest... f---ing bar band in America".
+They soon gained the reputation of "the greatest... fucking bar band in America".